 Before my husband and I adopted our dog Rio, I thought there were only two kinds of Halloween: Kid Halloween (trick-or-treating, parties with dry ice in punch, binging on candy) and Adult Halloween (dressing in a skimpy or funny costume and heading to a bar to see live music).
 But as a pet parent, I discovered a fantastic third option: Howl-o-ween.

 It all started when my friend Ali invited Rio to go trick-or-treating with her kids one year.
 I promptly went online and found a cute Spiderman costume that would fit a Labrador retriever.
 But Rio was not amused as I helped him slide his front paws into the sleeves, and he froze in place.
-Fortunately, he would swim across an ocean for Zuke’s Z-Filets, so taking a few steps across our living room in a costume for the tasty bribe was no big deal.
+Fortunately, he would swim across an ocean for Zuke’s Mini Naturals, so taking a few steps across our living room in a costume for the tasty bribe was no big deal.

 On Halloween night, Rio learned wearing a costume was totally worth the attention he got from Ali’s kids and other trick-or-treaters.
 His tail wouldn’t stop wagging with all of the people pausing to pet him or take photos with him.
 Best of all, we learned some houses give away dog treats to costumed canines!